Class 9 Exam > Class 9 Notes > Science Class 9 > Chapter Notes: Matter in Our Surroundings

 Evaporation

-• The process of a liquid changing into vapour (or gas) even below its boiling point is called evaporation.
+• The process of a liquid changing into vapour (or gas) even below its boiling point is called evaporation

 • Evaporation of a liquid can take place even at room temperature, though it is faster at higher temperatures.
-It is the surface phenomenon because it occurs at the surface of a liquid only.
-Whatever be the temperature at which evaporation takes place, the latent heat of vaporization must be supplied whenever a liquid changes into vapour (or gas).
+It is a surface phenomenon because it occurs at the surface of a liquid only.
+Whatever the temperature at which evaporation takes place, the latent heat of vaporisation must be supplied whenever a liquid changes into a vapour (or gas).Matter in our surroundings Class 9 Notes Science Chapter 1

 Explanation about Evaporation

-• Some particles in a liquid always have more kinetic energy than the others.
+• Some particles in a liquid always have more kinetic energy than others.
 So, even when a liquid is well below its boiling point, some of its particles have enough energy to break the forces of attraction between the particles and escape from the surface of the liquid in the form of vapour (or gas).

 • Thus, the fast-moving particles (or molecules) of a liquid are constantly escaping from the liquid to form vapour (or gas).